danyflorczak/inpay_technical_challenge/docs/references/application_logic/application_logic.md

 The application is a web service that interfaces with Gmail to retrieve, process, and analyze a user's email data.
 It allows users to log in via OAuth2, search and retrieve emails from their Gmail account and store these emails in a database.
 The web service provides functionality to query the database for statistics and other email-related information, such as the number of emails received on a certain date, a list of email subjects from a particular date, and the most frequent email sender.

 ## Data flow
-Data flow refers to the movement of data within an information system, application, or between systems.
-It encompasses the path that data takes from its creation to its final destination.
+Data flow refers to the movement of data within an information system this chart is from the designing phase of development.

 ![data_flow.drawio.png](data_flow.drawio.png)